 The symptoms of Prader-Willi syndrome are likely due to dysfunction of a portion of the brain called the hypothalamus.
 The hypothalamus is a small endocrine organ at the base of the brain that plays a crucial role in many bodily functions, including regulating hunger and satiety, body temperature, pain, sleep-wake balance, fluid balance, emotions, and fertility.
 Although hypothalamic dysfunction is believed to lead to the symptoms of PWS, it is not yet clear how the genetic abnormality causes hypothalamic dysfunction.

-In the first stage, infants with PWS are hypotonic or “floppy”, with very low muscle tone.
+Infants with PWS are hypotonic or “floppy”, with very low muscle tone.
 A weak cry and a poor suck reflex are typical.
 Babies with PWS usually are unable to breastfeed and frequently require tube feeding.
 These infants may suffer from “failure to thrive” if feeding difficulties are not carefully monitored and treated.
-As these children grow older, strength and muscle tone generally improve.
+As these babies grow older, strength and muscle tone generally improve.
 Motor milestones are achieved, but are usually delayed.
+Toddlers typically enter a period where they may begin to gain weight easily, prior to having a heightened interest in food.

-An unregulated appetite and easy weight gain characterize the second stage of PWS.
-This stage most commonly begins between ages 2 and 8 years old.
+An unregulated appetite and easy weight gain characterize the later stages of PWS.
+These features most commonly begin between ages 3 and 8 years old, but are variable in onset and intensity.
 Individuals with PWS lack normal hunger and satiety cues.
 They usually are not able to control their food intake and will overeat if not closely monitored.
 Food seeking behaviors are very common.
 In addition, the metabolic rate of persons with PWS is lower than normal.
 Left untreated, this combination of problems leads to morbid obesity and its many complications.

 In addition to obesity, a variety of other symptoms can be associated with Prader-Willi syndrome.
 Individuals usually exhibit cognitive challenges, with measured IQs ranging from low normal to moderate intellectual disability.
 Those with normal IQs usually exhibit learning disabilities.
 Other issues may include growth hormone deficiency/short stature, small hands and feet, scoliosis, sleep disturbances with excessive daytime sleepiness, high pain threshold, speech apraxia/dyspraxia, and infertility.
 Behavioral difficulties may include obsessive-compulsive symptoms, skin picking, and difficulty controlling emotions.
 Adults with PWS are at increased risk for mental illness.
 PWS is a spectrum disorder and symptoms vary in severity and occurrence among individuals.